opiliones/Snail/README.md

-# What's snail script
+# What's SnailScript

-Snail script is a programing language similar to shell script.
+SnailScript is a programing language similar to shell script.
 The base syntax is taken from sh or rc shell.
 To mix the concept of functional programing, several changes have been added.

-## Features of snail script
+## Features of SnailScript

 * Lexical scope
 * First-class function